-- 7.6.
-By 1 January 2028, CPCs that reported annual average catches (landings and dead discards) of shortfin and longfin-mako sharks (SMA, MAK and MSK species codes) over 1 tonne between 2020-2023 shall present to the WPEB and SC the statistical methodology used to estimate dead discards and live releases.
-The WPEB and SC shall review and approve the methods and, if they determine that the methods are not scientifically sound, shall provide relevant feedback to the CPCs in question to improve them. - 8.7.
-As part of their annual data submissions, CPCs shall provide all relevant data for IOTC make sharks, including estimates of dead discards and live releases using the methods approved by the SC in the previous paragraph.
-If the Compliance Committee determines that a CPC fails to report their catch data, including dead discards and live releases, that CPC shall prohibit their fishing vessels to retain any quantity of shortfin or longfin makes in line with paragraph 3 until such data have been reported. - 9.8.
-CPCs are encouraged to continue undertaking scientific research that provides information on key biological/ecological parameters, life-history, migrations and post-release survivalorship of shortfin and longfin make sharks and to report any such information to the SC. - 10.9.
-At its 28th Session, the SC shall assess the requirements under Resolution 15/01 on the recording of catch and effort data by fishing vessels in the IOTC area of competence and advise the Commission on the necessity and feasibility to extend reporting of shortfin and longfin mako sharks at species level for all gears. - 10.
-The SC shall review for the 32nd Session of the Commission the impact of the measure of this Resolution on shortfin mako shark mortality. - 11.
-No later than its 32nd Session in 2028, the Commission will develop a mechanism to constrain the total levels of mortality, including dead discards and post-release mortality, with the objective for the stock to be in the green zone of the Kobe matrix by 2038.
+- 8. CPCs are encouraged to continue undertaking scientific research that provides information on key biological/ecological parameters, life-history, migrations and post-release survival of shortfin and longfin make sharks and to report any such information to the SC. - 9.
+At its 28th Session, the SC shall assess the requirements under Resolution 15/01 on the recording of catch and effort data by fishing vessels in the IOTC area of competence and advise the Commission on the necessity and feasibility to extend reporting of shortfin and longfin make sharks at species level for all gears. - 10.
+The SC shall review for the 32^{nd} Session of the Commission the impact of the measure of this Resolution on shortfin make shark mortality. - 11.
+No later than its 32nd Session in 2028, the Commission will develop a mechanism to constrain the total levels of mortality, including dead discards and post-release mortality, with the objective for the stock to be in the green zone of the Kobe matrix by 2038. - 12.
+This resolution will enter into force on 1 January 2026.